 If you don't like spice of any kind, you might be in for a shock.
 Nepalese cuisine uses lots of pickled spice and spicy curries.
 I love spicy food so all the zingy flavor was heavenly to me!

 Dal Bhat is probably the most famous food in Nepal.

 It's such a staple for locals you could even call it Nepal's national food.
 If you're going trekking, expect to be served traditional dal bhat at every homestay… at least twice a day.

 Dal Bhat Tarkari means lentil soup (dal), rice (bhat) and curried vegetables (tarkari).
 The set is usually served on a metal platter and is “all you can eat”.
 It's traditionally vegetarian but occasionally you might find it served with chicken or meat.

-If you're going trekking, chances are this will be your food morning and night.
-It's filling and nutritious.. but not necessarily inventive.
+If you're going trekking, chances are this will be your food morning and night because it's filling and nutritious.

-Made from white flour, you can find them steamed, served in a bowl of curry broth or fried.
-Momos were typically filled with buffalo meat, but nowadays you can get them with either vegetables or chicken as well.
-The shape can depend on the area, but either look like a leaf or a full circle.
+Momos are typically filled with buffalo meat, but you can also find them with either vegetables or chicken as well.
+The shape of the dumpling can vary by region, but they typically look like a pretty leaf or a plump circle.

 3. Newari Cuisine

 Nepal has many indigenous groups and the Newari are the people local to the Kathmandu Valley.